bourinto/Object-Based-Teleoperation-Interface/src/unity_transform/README.md

 # unity_transform

-ROS 2 package that converts Vive controller data from Unity into xArm6 commands.
+ROS 2 package that converts unity controller data from Unity into xArm6 commands.

 ## Node

-### `vive_to_xarm`
+### `unity_to_xarm`

-Unified node that converts Vive controller poses into xArm6 Cartesian commands.
+Unified node that converts unity controller poses into xArm6 Cartesian commands.
 It supports two modes:

 - **Relative** (`--is_relative True`, default) – controller motion is applied